-- 1) After the reviewer, the thesis/dissertation chair and the student are satisfied that all corrections have been made, the reviewer will e-mail the word doc of the thesis/dissertation to the Library. - 2) The reviewer will provide the Library with the following information in the e-mail: - o Student's Full Name - o Phone number - o E-mail address - o Department in the College of Education - 3) The student or a designee of the College of Education will provide the Library with the original signed pages of the Approval Page and the Abstract. - 4) The Library will copy the Approval Page and the Abstract and combine these pages with the PDF of the thesis/dissertation. - 5) The Library will contact the student to determine the number of copies.
-At the same time the Library will send the Doctoral student the UMI Publishing Agreement. - 6) The Library will place the word document or a PDF of the thesis/dissertation in the folder on the network for the SH Press - 7) Once the final thesis or dissertation is placed in the folder the Library will e-mail the Press and provide the following information: - Student Full Name - Phone Number - E-mail Address - # of copies (qty on Cotton Bond and qty on regular bond) - 8) Method of payment to the Press - a) Over the phone credit card thesis/dissertation will not be delivered to the Library until payment is received - b) Mailing in a check thesis/dissertation will not be delivered to the Library until payment is received - c) Office pick-up student will pay when the thesis/dissertation is pickedup; the student is responsible for delivering the dissertation/thesis to the Library. - 9) Pricing for copying the thesis/dissertations: - Copies on the Cotton Bond (Strathmore) paper \$.09/sheet - Copies on the Regular Bond paper \$.05/sheet - Collating fee that is based per page, but it's usually minimal (\$.005/sheet) - 10) Please do not provide your own paper.
-SH Press and Copy Center has the appropriate paper needed for thesis and dissertation printing.
+- 1) The OGS reviewer will provide the Library Director with the following information: - 1.
+A word document of the dissertation and a PDF - 2.
+Student's Full Name - 3.
+Phone number - 4.
+E-mail address - 5.
+Department in the College of Education - 2) A designee of the College of Education will provide the Library with the original signed pages of the Approval. - 3) The Library will scan the Approval Page with the PDF of the thesis/dissertation. - 4) The Library will contact the candidate to determine the number of copies.
+At the same time the Library will send the candidate the UMI Publishing Agreement - 5) The Library will place the PDF of the thesis/dissertation in the folder on the T:Drive, see path below.

-Revised 6/5/13
+T:\Press\DropBox\J - R Depts\Library\Thesis & Dissertations ONLY a.) over the phone credit card-thesis/dissertation will not be delivered to the Library until payment is received

+- 6) Once the final thesis or dissertation is placed in the folder the Library will email the Press and provide the following information:

+- -Student Full Name

+- -Phone Number

+- -E-mail address

+- -# of copies (qty on Cotton Bond & qty on regular bond)

+- 7) Method of payment to the Press

+- b.) mailing in a check thesis/dissertation will not be delivered to the Library until payment is received - c.) office pick-up student will pay when the thesis/dissertation is picked-up; the student is responsible for delivering the dissertation/thesis to the Library. - The notification emails will need to be sent to Lori Proctor (lkp001@shsu.edu) and Janis Lawrence (gra_jal@shsu.edu).
+It is important to email to both. - 9) Pricing for copying the thesis/dissertations (prices are subject to change): - Copies on the Cotton Bond (Strathmore) paper \$.09 /sheet - Copies on the Regular Bond paper \$.05/sheet - Collating fee that is based per page, but it's usually minimal (\$.005/sheet) - 10) Please do not provide your own paper.
+SH Press & Copy Center has the appropriate paper needed for thesis and dissertation printing.

+Submission for binding:

+- 1) Copies delivered by the Press to the Library - a.
+Student will be contacted and provided cost for binding, microfilming, postage (if bound copies are to be mailed); doctoral candidates will also receive information about the cost of copyrighting their dissertation. - b.
+Doctoral candidates will mail the completed UMI Publishing Agreement form to the Director of Library Services along with payment. - c.
+Payment - i.
+Checks, made out to SHSU, for the total amount should be mailed to: - 1.
+Director of Library Services 1830 Bobby K. Marks Drive Box 2281 Huntsville, Texas 77341/2281 Credit cards are also accepted by phone. - 2) Copies delivered by the candidate. - a.
+Cost for binding, microfilming, postage (if bound copies are to be mailed) will be determined; doctoral candidates will also receive information about the cost of copyrighting their dissertation. - b.
+Doctoral students will submit the completed UMI Publishing Agreement form - c.
+Payment in person.
+At this time the Library can accept cash or checks. - 3) Route Sheet

+All route sheets are submitted electronically unless otherwise noted by the Library Director.